How do healthcare providers diagnose cervical spondylosis?

-Your doctor will perform a physical exam to find the cause of your neck pain or other symptoms.
+Your healthcare provider will perform a physical exam to find the cause of your neck pain or other symptoms.

-Your symptoms and their severity give doctors clues to how much pressure your cervical spine might be under.
-During a physical exam, a doctor may check your:
+Your symptoms and their severity give clues to how much pressure your cervical spine might be under.
+During a physical exam, your healthcare provider may check your:

-Sometimes, doctors can diagnose cervical spondylosis with just a physical exam.
-Other times, they may recommend tests to learn more about what may be causing your symptoms.
+Sometimes, healthcare providers can diagnose cervical spondylosis with just a physical exam.
+Other times, they may order tests to learn more about what may be causing your symptoms.
 These tests may include the following:

-- X-rays show the bones in your spine.
-Not all bone abnormalities cause symptoms.
-Doctors may use X-rays as a starting point.
-X-rays or other tests can also help doctors rule out other causes of your discomfort, such as a spine tumor.
+- X-rays show the bones in your neck, their alignment, loss of bone and bone spurs (if present).
+Not all bone changes cause symptoms.
+Healthcare providers may use X-rays as a starting point.
+X-rays or other tests can also help rule out other causes of your discomfort, such as a spine tumor.

-- MRI images show the details of soft tissues such as cartilage and nerve roots.
-This test can show spinal compression more clearly than X-rays.
-An MRI can help doctors identify the source and location of pain.
+- MRI images show the details of soft tissues such as cartilage, nerve roots, muscles, spinal cord and disks.
+This test can show spinal compression or herniated disk more clearly than X-rays.electromyelography An MRI can help identify the source and location of pain.

-- Other tests may include a myelogram (type of CT scan) or electromyography (nerve function test).
-These tests give doctors more details on how cervical spondylosis may be affecting your nerves
+- Other tests may include a myelogram (type of CT scan) or electromyogram (nerve function test).
+These tests provide more details on how cervical spondylosis may be affecting your nerves.